Fitness to Practise Guide for Employers

 - the behaviour or actions of a registrant have raised concerns about their Fitness to Practise;

-- a registrant has been dismissed or there is a case of serious misconduct; or
+- a registrant has had restrictions placed on his / her practise such as supervision or other restrictions, has been dismissed or there is a case of serious misconduct; or

 - the status of a registrant has been downgraded.